Traditionally, savings fall into two categories: hard savings and soft savings.

 – Don’t neglect soft savings at the expense of hard savings.
 Some soft savings, especially those linked to job satisfaction, can pay off much more than a hard savings.
 Be careful, though.
 Soft savings are extremely difficult to calculate.

-Click here to find out about a third savings category and the 6 steps to calculating and communicating project value.
+Watch the videos below to discover a third savings category and the 6 steps to calculating and communicating project value.

 As the champion of Lean Six Sigma in your organization you’re excited to celebrate the successes of your improvement projects.
 Maybe you’ve already identified what needs to be improved and you know which processes are involved in creating your problem.
 Perhaps you’ve even determined the current level of performance.
 Now you are determining which type of savings the project will create.